-At the third day of development the embryos become larvae and two are the main toxicity assays that can be seen at this stage.
+On the third day of development, the embryos become larvae and two are the main toxicity assays that can be seen at this stage.
 On one hand, their kidneys are fully functional at 72 hpf and therefore nephrotoxicity studies can be carried out.
 On the other hand, the immune systems can be analyzed by means of quantification of immune cells thanks to the transparency of these animals.

 The last organs to be developed in Zebrafish include the ear, the liver and the central nervous system.
 These are very important organs which become functional around the fifth day of development.

 The hepatotoxicity can be assessed in wild type or transgenic Zebrafish model which highlights the liver with a fluorescent protein.
 CYP genes are grouped in the same 18 families found in mammals and so any alteration in their expression can expose a breach in metabolic activity.
 Other problems such as steatosis or oxidative stress can also be seen with this model.

 Last but not least, the brain is a very important organ when it comes to toxicity.
 Several locomotor activity behavioral assays can be employed for the correct function of the brain and the Central Nervous System (CNS) in general.
 When this organ is altered in any way, Zebrafish larvae respond differently to many types of stimuli such as reacting to a physical contact or showing hyperactivity in the context of light and darkness.
 All these behaviors can be traced and analyzed with automated image analysis, making this animal model a perfect fit to study CNS alterations.